Abhijeet2010/Namste-React/README.md

   <Component />
 </Suspense>`

-- - SomeComponent is still loading, the `Suspense` component will display <div>Loading...</div> until the component is fully loaded and ready to be rendered. -->
+- - SomeComponent is still loading, the `Suspense` component will display <div>Loading...</div> until the component is fully loaded and ready to be rendered.

+# context API// learn How to create Context

+1. It is like an Global Store where we put only that which is require in most of every component
+2. It save us from becoming Prop-drilling.
+3. It is created by using createContext Hook.
+4. To get access context data we use useContext Hook.
+5. Right now it is an advance way of passing data to all over the components or children.
+6.  we have wrap this context with main top level Parent component so then it will easily access by any component.